-Westbourne sits a few kilometres back from the coastal settlements which have for centuries relied for their prosperity on the safe harbours created by the various inlets of Chichester Harbour.
+Westbourne is only 2km from the harbour in Emsworth and is close to other coastal settlements which have for centuries relied for their prosperity on the safe harbours created by the various inlets of Chichester Harbour.
 The turnpike road which connects these settlements (the modern A259) is a major feature, although this has now been eclipsed by the very busy A27(T).
 Areas of open ground (Strategic Gaps) have been left between these villages and towns so that Westbourne is separated from Emsworth in the south, Havant in the west, and Southbourne in the south-east by flat, open fields.
 To the north, the land rises to Southleigh Forest and the forests and lands associated with Stansted House, with Rowlands Castle beyond.
-There are no towns or villages to the immediate north-east, which is characterised by rolling countryside with small farms and areas of woodland.
+There are no towns or villages to the immediate north-east, which is characterised by rolling countryside with small farms, areas of woodland and the historic Westbourne Cemetery.